microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing Azure IoT solutions.md

 3. How can you monitor devices that cannot have an agent installed on them?

-    - Azure Defender for IoT provides for a agentless monitoring sensor that uses a SPAN port to monitor traffic on the device network.
+    - Azure Defender for IoT provides an agentless monitoring sensor that uses a SPAN port to monitor traffic on the device network.

-    - Any Indicators of Compromise (IoC) can be picked up from the traffic and then logs sent to Log Analytics and Sentinel for furtner alerting.
+    - Any Indicators of Compromise (IoC) can be picked up from the traffic and then logs sent to Log Analytics and Sentinel for further alerting.

 Additionally: